 - A link to Occupation Profiles for more detailed occupation information, as well as links from there to the Employer Locator for names of employers in their area.

 Skills Search is designed to help you use your skill set to identify occupations for exploration.
 You select a set of skills from six broad groups of skills to create your customized skill list.

 If you have had a job and are looking to identify other occupations that will use your skill set, this very quick inventory may give you some good ideas.

 Work can bring much satisfaction when it fulfills our values.
-The following inventories will help you prioritize your essential work values.

 Once you have identified your work values, you can talk with a career advisor and explore occupational information to find careers which align with your values.